vr1090/lectureNotes/microservices.md

 - agregates:collection of item, treated like one

 ### kubernetes and container orchestration
-- docker swarm, apache mesos
+- docker swarm, apache mesos, nomad
+- parent: borg and omega
 - how and when container platform are run
 - kubernetes control plane, pod and node
 - side car proxy, such as envoy